FREQUENTLY ASKED QUESTIONS

-Q. How is a coach different from a therapist, a mentor or a consultant?
+Q. How is a coach different from a therapist, a mentor, or a consultant?

-A. They're all experts who can help you find solutions you to your challenges.
+A. They're all experts who can help you find solutions to your challenges.
 However, they differ in how they help.
 A therapist and a coach are perhaps the most similar in their approach but have a different focus.
 Both are experts at listening and asking questions that will help you find your own answers.

 Consultants are experts in a specific field who will work closely with you to find solutions and help you implement them.